bessvaluestack/wind-solar-bess-private-wire-sizing/README.md

 ...
 ```

-You can provide your own TMY (Typical Meteorological Year) data or use the synthetic data generator.
+You can provide your own data for solar, wind and load or use a synthetic data generator.

 ### Load Data